open-telemetry/opentelemetry-dotnet-instrumentation/docs/windows-service-instrumentation.md

 > You can do it by executing
 > `Restart-Service -Name $WindowsServiceName -Force` in PowerShell.

-For .NET Framework application you can configure the most common `OTEL_` settings (like `OTEL_RESOURCE_ATTRIBUTES`) via `appSettings` in `Web.config`.
+For .NET Framework applications you can configure the most common `OTEL_` settings (like `OTEL_RESOURCE_ATTRIBUTES`) via `appSettings` in `Web.config`.

 The alternative is to set environment variables for the Windows Service